usaid-cs/yesterday-i-learned/random.md

 1. The "quad" bit of a quad DAC aims to improve signal-to-noise ratio of its analogue output, so what comes out sounds more like what should be coming out, rather than, say, music plus electronic interference.
 1. The [Parthenon](https://en.wikipedia.org/wiki/Parthenon) was turned into a church, a mosque, and then blown up, when the Venetians accidentally set off an Ottoman ammo store inside (it was lit).
 1. A [scotch egg](https://en.wikipedia.org/wiki/Scotch_egg) is a (no shell duh) egg wrapped in sausage meat and deep-fried breading.
-1. Presto GO bus passengers need to tap on their way out.
 1. A [euchrist](https://en.wikipedia.org/wiki/Eucharist) is just a communion.
 1. [Libation](https://en.wikipedia.org/wiki/Libation) is when you offer a liquid to a god.
 The Egyptians had huge milk bowls for that.
 1. Espresso is a pressure-derived coffee that can contain a blend of beans.
 Filter coffee is a gravity-derived coffee that can only contain one kind of bean.
 [Diluted to the same volume, filter coffee is better than americano](https://coffeeinfo.wordpress.com/americano-or-filter-coffee/).